 Some say that hope is the last thing to lose, and there is some reason in that except for the losing part.
-Since one does not simply lose hope, it is more like a bacteria or a virus that sticks around forever until the last consequences and overcomes the harshest of the situations.
+Since one does not simply lose hope, it is more like a bacteria or a virus that sticks around forever until the last consequences and overcomes the harshest situations.

 Hope is like fire.
 Imagine a flame you cannot just blow out, because it’s so strong and only takes the minimum push to set everything on fire… It is dangerous, and like every fire; needs to be contained.
 Because there is so much damage it can cause with the naivest intentions.